jkurtb/Suicide_squad/README.md

-## The Pursuit of Happiness
+## The Pursuit of Happiness, a group project.
 Think money can buy you happiness?
 Think again.

-Applying Data Analytics and Visualization Techniques to highlight other factors that impact the world's happiness,
+Applying Data Analytics and Visualization Techniques to highlight other factors that impact the world's happiness.

-A group project.

 <div align="center">